aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 * **Tracking Issue**: #450
 * **API Bar Raiser**: @{BAR_RAISER_USER}

-Today, users have a problem when they would like to know the future plans of CDK team.
+Today, users have a problem when they would like to know the future plans of the CDK team.
 Users need a way to get frequent updates and mid/long term visibility into product roadmap.

 ## Working Backwards

 **BLOG POST**
-Visibility and collaboration are key success eleements for our project.
+Visibility and collaboration are key success elements for our project.
 This roadmap is meant to provide visibility to the community on the plans and expected outcomes and making it easier to communicate with the stakeholders.
-As a contributer or regular user, you will be able to review and understand what are the team plans for the next iteration (1 month) or half year.
+As a contributor or regular user, you will be able to review and understand what are the team plans for the next iteration (1 month) or half year.
-You will also be able to comment, suggest, vote or complain about the content that is ether planned or currently at work.
+You will also be able to comment, suggest, vote or complain about the content that is either planned or currently at work.
-You will be also able to understand the prioritization and selection process for the content that is being implemented.
+You will also be able to understand the prioritization and selection process for the content that is being implemented.
 We prefer to have it in the same tool to keep it user-centric and focused.
 It should be easy to create, update, understand and respond.
 Therefore, the forward-going approach will be: